-These combinations make it more likely people may be able to do without chemotherapy altogether in the future.
-Non-chemotherapy treatment regimens are essential for those who can’t tolerate harsh chemotherapy-related side effects.
+These combinations make it more likely that people may be able to do without chemotherapy altogether in the future.
+Nonchemotherapy treatment regimens are essential for those who can’t tolerate harsh chemotherapy-related side effects.

 CAR T-cell therapy

 One of the most promising future treatment options for CLL is CAR T-cell therapy.
-CAR T, which stands for chimeric antigen receptor T-cell therapy, uses a person’s own immune system cells to fight cancer.
+CAR T-cell therapy, which stands for chimeric antigen receptor T-cell therapy, uses a person’s own immune system cells to fight cancer.